-The FY 2020-21 administrative funding is proposed at \$6,830,782.
-Included in this amount is \$5,852,282 for managing agency administrative salaries at fully burdened rates.
-Four additional full-time administrative positions are requested including a Deputy Managing Director, Project Manager, Transportation Funding Analyst and Accounting Analyst Associate, bringing the total staffing level to 18 full-time positions.
-The annual estimated cost of adding the additional positions, including managing agency overhead, is \$1,253,402.
+The FY 2020-21 administrative funding is proposed at \$6,404,481.
+Included in this amount is \$5,425,981 for managing agency administrative salaries at fully burdened rates.
+One additional full-time project manager position and transportation funding analyst position is requested bringing the total staffing level to 16 full-time positions, plus one part-time extra help position.
+The annual estimated cost of adding the additional positions, including managing agency overhead, is \$644,015.
 This amount assumes the managing agency overhead at the current rate, as well as administrative employee performance-based salary increases consistent with OCTA's proposed FY 2020-21 budget and personnel and salary resolution.
-The Project Manager and Transportation Funding Analyst positions may be partially funded by grant funds.
-Depending on the grant, funding for these positions may be between 10%-100% of the position costs, which will reduce the total amount of administrative funds requested.
-The LOSSAN Agency plans on utilizing approved grant funding to cover allowable staff time spent on various grant funded projects, which will further reduce the amount of actual administrative funds needed.
-The Accounting Analyst Associate position if approved, will replace temporary help which has been utilized over the last several years.

-Since assuming the full administration and management responsibility for the state-funded, Amtrak operated Pacific Surfliner intercity passenger rail service in July 2015, the duties and responsibilities of the LOSSAN Agency have significantly expanded, especially in the areas of capital projects and grants management.
+Since assuming the full administration and management responsibility for the state-funded, Amtrak operated Pacific Surfliner intercity passenger rail service in July 2015, the duties and responsibilities of the LOSSAN Agency have significantly expanded.
 These additional resources will help further LOSSAN Agency efforts to improve and expand passenger rail service on the LOSSAN rail corridor, as well as ensure the continued effective and efficient management of the state supported Pacific Surfliner service.